syncfusion-content/asp.netwebforms-docs/aspnet/XlsIO/Working-with-Other-Drawing-Objects.md

 #### Text Box

 Essential XlsIO can read and write text boxes.
 The ITextBoxShape interface lets you add a new text box inside a worksheet.
 The IFill interface is used to customize the inner appearance of the textbox.
 IShapeLineFormat interface is used to modify the border.
 Various other properties like Horizontal and Vertical Alignment, Alternative Text, Text Rotation, and so on, are also supported.

+{% highlight C# %}

 // Step 1: Instantiates the spreadsheet creation engine.